LefferTrochez/DuqueXII-Robot/README.md

 This repository is publicly available for educational and consultation purposes only.
 Any reproduction, redistribution, modification, or commercial use of the content, in whole or in part, is strictly prohibited without explicit written permission from the author.

-For inquiries or permissions, please contact: [l.trochez@uniandes.edu.co].
+For inquiries or permissions, please contact: l.trochez@uniandes.edu.co.